A Comprehensive History of Chatbots

 Today’s AI and ML technology allows the chatbot to connect with visitors in a more engaging and conversational manner.
 Chatbots not only answer questions of users, but also drive conversations, change topics, suggest similar topics, and even show demos.

 Chatbots have started delivering results far beyond just better service.
-As many enterprises have realised by now, chatbots are not just for responding to user queries, they can be used for proactive content distribution as well!
+Chatbots can be used for proactive content distribution as well, as many enterprises have realised.

 All demographics are finding value with chatbots in many different ways.
-Moving forward, all brands, regardless of their target market, are looking to identify places where chatbots can be deployed to drive their businesses forward.
+Moving forward, all brands, will look for spaces where chatbots can be deployed to drive their businesses forward.

 “Software that provides a text interaction with a person using their native language.
 Chatbots are designed to emulate normal human responses.
 They can be limited in scope but they have improved over time and use.” – PCMag